-For many commuters to consider biking to transit facilities, they must have a network of safe, accessible bike paths and a clear navigation system.
+For many commuters to consider biking to transit facilities, they must have a network of safe, accessible bikeways and a clear navigation system or wayfinding.
 Achieving this requires varying degrees of interagency coordination and cooperation, as well as an understanding of transit's role in complete streets and Vision Zero guidelines.